Slowly Decaying Waves on Spherically Symmetric Spacetimes and an Instability of Ultracompact Neutron Stars

-and energy boundedness then means that we can remove the dependence on the diadic sequence.
+and energy boundedness then means that we can remove the dependence on the dyadic sequence.

 Note that, in contrast to our decay statement for low angular frequencies (\ref{bounded energy decay equation}), this statement - which is the only tool we will need to control the high angular frequencies - \emph{loses a derivative}.
 That is to say that the energy at some later time is estimated in terms of a higher order energy (i.e.\ the energy after commuting with angular momentum operators) initially.
 So, although in our ILED statement we have avoided losing a derivative by restricting to low angular frequencies, we nevertheless are forced to lose a derivative when dealing with high angular frequencies.
 Indeed, due to the presence of trapping, this is all that can possibly be true, as shown in \cite{Sbierski2013a}.